vordimous/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 ## Overview

-The [Aklivity Private MSK Proxy](https://aws.amazon.com/marketplace/pp/B09BY55VLH) enables cross-account connectivity between Kafka clients and Amazon MSK clusters.
+The [Zilla Plus (Private MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-asox2tvjdn5ek) enables cross-account connectivity between Kafka clients and Amazon MSK clusters.

 Bundled CloudFormation templates provide automated configuration of a VPC Endpoint Service for your Amazon MSK cluster as well as corresponding VPC Endpoints.
 These VPC endpoints enable secure access to your MSK cluster via [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-services-overview.html) from an outside VPC, even if that VPC is owned by a different AWS account.
 Authorized Kafka clients in each consuming VPC will be able to connect, publish messages and subscribe to topics in your Amazon MSK cluster.

-In this guide we will deploy the Aklivity Private MSK Proxy and showcase cross VPC connectivity between an MSK cluster and a Kafka client.
+In this guide we will deploy the Zilla Plus (Private MSK Proxy) and showcase cross VPC connectivity between an MSK cluster and a Kafka client.

-The following AWS services are used by [Aklivity Private MSK Proxy](https://aws.amazon.com/marketplace/pp/B09BY55VLH) for this deployment.
+The following AWS services are used by [Zilla Plus (Private MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-asox2tvjdn5ek) for this deployment.

 | Service                     | Required                                                                               | Usage                | Quota                                                                                         |
 | --------------------------- | -------------------------------------------------------------------------------------- | -------------------- | --------------------------------------------------------------------------------------------- |